suffolklibraries/sljekyll/_recurrents/brandon-baby-bounce-tot-rock.md

 ---
 recurrent-title: "Baby Bounce and Tot Rock"
-recurrent-description: "Songs and rhymes for babies and toddlers."
+recurrent-description: "Songs and rhymes for babies and toddlers.
+No session 27 November."
 recurrent-day: Monday
 recurrent-times: 0935-1000
 recurrent-location: brandon-library